Data-Driven Constitutive Relation Reveals Scaling Law for Hydrodynamic Transport Coefficients: Results

-\paragraph*{Results} We compare the density fluctuation spectra calculated by the DUAL model with the results of the NS equation and the Grad 13 method.
-For various Knudsen numbers, spectra $\left<\delta \tilde{\rho}^2\right>(\tilde{\omega})$ are shown in Fig \ref{spectra} as function of the non-dimensionalized frequency $\tilde{\omega}$.
+We compare the density fluctuation spectra calculated by our model with the results of the NS equation and the Grad 13 method.
+For various Knudsen numbers, spectra $\left<\delta \rho^2\right>(\tilde{\omega})$ are shown in Fig. \ref{spectra} as function of the non-dimensionalized frequency $\tilde{\omega}$.
 At a small Knudsen number, all models give consistent spectra.
-However, At large Knudsen number, the DUAL model result matches nicely with the DSMC result, while the shape and amplitude of the NS equation and Grad 13 moments method deviate.
-Therefore, compared with the NS equation and the Grad 13 method, our DUAL model gives the most accurate spectra which are close to the DSMC result in both shape and amplitude.
+However, at large Knudsen number, our model result matches accurately with the DSMC result, while the shape and amplitude of the NS equation and Grad 13 moments method deviate.
+Therefore, compared with the NS equation and the Grad 13 method, our model gives the most accurate spectra which are close to the DSMC result in both shape and amplitude.

-We test the DUAL model performance on predicting the velocity fluctuation spectra to show its generalization ability.
-The generalization ability ensures that, rather than force to reproduce the DSMC spectra, the DUAL model learns the rarefied dynamic physics.
-To prove it did learn physics, we let the DUAL model predicts the velocity fluctuation spectra which the DUAL model has never seen as data.
-The result is shown in Fig \ref{velocity}(a).
-The DUAL model gives the correct shape that is much better than the NS equation.
-Consequently, our DUAL model has the generalization ability to predict spectra of other quantities, hence did learn the rarefied dynamic physics.

-The rarefied dynamic physics learned from data is encoded in neural network $M$.
-We plot the neural network $M$ in Fig \ref{velocity}(b) as the function $M(\mbox{Kn})$ multiplied by $\mbox{Kn}$.
-The corresponding function for the NS equation is also plotted because the NS equation also lies in the DUAL model framework.
-At the origin, these two plots are tangent, indicating the DUAL model is consistent with the NS equation.
-As the Knudsen number increase, the plot for the DUAL model bends downward.
-This downward bend means that viscosity decrease as the Knudsen number increase, as we will discuss later.

-\paragraph*{Discussion} The DUAL model showed that the data-driven approach has the advantage over perturbation and moment expansion methods, corresponding to the NS equation and the Grad 13 method accordingly.
-Limited by their slow convergence rate at large Knudsen number, higher-order perturbation or moment expansion benefit little for more accurate spectra at large Knudsen numbers\cite{Wu2020}.
-Instead, the DUAL model learns the rarefied gas dynamics from data points equally, hence converge uniformly for various Knudsen numbers.
-As we have shown in the result section, the DUAL model outperforms the NS equation and the Grad 13 method using only three conservation laws.
-Therefore the data-driven approach has demonstrated a clear advantage in handling rarefied gas dynamics.

-Another reason that the DUAL model can learn rarefied gas dynamics is that it has a clear physical meaning: The DUAL model is equivalent to a Knudsen number adaptive viscosity.
-This equivalence could be deduced from \eqref{The relation to viscosity}, in which the viscosity coefficient $\mu_0$ is the limiting case of the non-negative term $\frac{3 \mu_0 }{4 } M(\mbox{Kn})$.
-We define this term as a viscosity coefficient $\mu(\mbox{Kn})$ that depends on the Knudsen number.
-Since viscosity increases entropy as long as the viscosity coefficient is positive, the entropy of the system is non-decreasing.
-Therefore the DUAL model satisfies the second law of thermodynamics by equivalence with viscosity.